tmoskun/JSNMPWalker/README.md

 Acknowlegements
 ---------------

-A number of improvements to JSNMPWalker have been suggested by Rich Brown from http://blueberryhillsoftware.com/, an co-founder of Dartware, LLC.
+Many thanks to Rich Brown from http://blueberryhillsoftware.com/, a co-founder of Dartware LLC., who suggested a number of improvements to this project.

 License
 -------